RSDockweiler/PEMEC-ThesisProject/README.md

 # PEMEC-ThesisProject

-twoPhaseEulerIsothermal is the standard twoPhaseEulerFoam, but with the energy equation excluded. \\
-porousV3  is the twoPhaseEulerFoam solver with enchanced two-phase porous treatment - requires inclusion of constant/porousProperties
+twoPhaseEulerIsothermal is the standard twoPhaseEulerFoam, but with the energy equation excluded. \linebreak porousV3  is the twoPhaseEulerFoam solver with enchanced two-phase porous treatment - requires inclusion of constant/porousProperties

 The folder gridConv contains the simulations used for a grid convergence study.